Invergordon Destination Training 02-04-2026

 Thursday 2 April 2026 | Glenmorangie, Dunrobin & Dornoch

-Every trainee guide steps up today across a route that takes in the dramatic shores of Loch Ness, the iconic ruins of Urquhart Castle, a Jacobite cruise at Dochgarroch, and the vibrant Highland capital of Inverness.
+Every trainee guide steps up today across a route that heads north from Invergordon Port to the legendary Glenmorangie Distillery, the fairy-tale towers of Dunrobin Castle, and the cathedral town of Dornoch.
 Andrea leads as Trainer throughout — modelling best practice, refining delivery, and setting the professional standard at every turn.

 10